-Statement (NZCPS) has completed its public inquiry and presented the Minister of Conser-CN #2 vation with its report and recommendations.
-The Minister is considering the report and 1994 recommendations at present and will revise the NZCPS accordingly.
+The Board of Inquiry on the NZ Coastal Policy Statement (NZCPS) has completed its public CN #2 inquiry and presented the Minister of Conservation with its report and recommendations vation with its report and recommendations.

+The Minister is considering the report and recommendations at present and will revise the NZCPS accordingly.
 He will then recommend approval of the NZCPS to the Governor General in Council.
-After approval, the Minister will issue the NZCPS by notice in the
+After approval, the Minis-, ter will issue the NZCPS by notice in the Gazette.

-Gazette.